sistemas-alex/sistemas-alex/README.md

 # 💫 About Me:
 <img src="https://readme-typing-svg.herokuapp.com?font=Architects+Daughter&color=22EBF7&size=25&center=false&lines=hey!+its+Kaustav;Full+stack+web+developer...;Data+Science+Enthusiast...;Blogger...;Active+Open+Source+Contributor..."/>

-I am a Full-Stack Developer and Data Analysis Specialist with a strong track record in creating web applications and managing complex information.
+Systems Engineer and Data Analysis Specialist with experience in full-stack development and efficient information management.

-My expertise in full-stack development allows me to design and implement cutting-edge solutions, while my analytical skills enable me to uncover valuable insights that contribute to strategic decision-making.
+I have participated in the creation of modern web applications and the implementation of data-driven solutions that support strategic decision-making.

-My background in File Organization complements my skills, ensuring effective and organized data management.
-My goal is to contribute to innovative technological solutions and play an active role in challenging projects, always in a collaborative and dynamic environment.
-I am proficient in programming languages such as Python, HTML, JavaScript, Java, Node.js, and CSS.
-I have experience in data analysis with Python, using tools like Pandas, Matplotlib, Plotly, and NumPy, as well as in data visualization platforms such as Power BI and Tableau.
+I am proficient in programming languages such as Python, JavaScript, Java, Node.js, HTML, and CSS.
+I use tools like Pandas, NumPy, Matplotlib, Plotly, Power BI, and Tableau for data analysis and visualization.

-I am familiar with development environments and tools like Visual Studio Code and Jupyter Notebook, and I have knowledge of IT technologies that support technical and administrative
+I also work with development environments such as Visual Studio Code and Jupyter Notebook, and I have experience in technical support and information technologies.

+I aim to contribute to innovative projects within dynamic teams, where I can combine web development and data analysis to create high-impact solutions.

 </br>